The Correspondence Management workflow consists of four phases:

 Select Create > Letter.
 Correspondence Management displays the available layouts (XDPs).
 These layouts come from Designer.
 The layouts also include the letter templates that Correspondence Management provides out of the box.
 For more information on Correspondence Management templates, see Reference letter templates.
 To add your own layouts, create XDP (layout) files in Designer and then upload them to AEM Forms.

-Select a layout by tapping it and tap Next.
+Select a layout by tapping it and select Next.

-Enter the properties for the Correspondence and tap Save:
+Enter the properties for the Correspondence and select Save:

-The system displays a message: “Letter created successfully.” (in the alert message) Tap Open to configure the data modules and layout fragments in it.
-Or tap Done to go back to the previous page.
+The system displays a message: “Letter created successfully.” (in the alert message) Select Open to configure the data modules and layout fragments in it.
+Or select Done to go back to the previous page.

-You can also choose to tap Edit icon for a letter in the Letters page to Insert data modules and layout fragments in a letter and configure them.
+You can also choose to select Edit icon for a letter in the Letters page to Insert data modules and layout fragments in a letter and configure them.

 Select Data Module or Layout Fragment for these options for each of the subforms and then choose the Data Modules or the Layout Fragments to insert.
-A layout fragment allows you to further insert data modules or layout fragments in it according to its design (up to four levels).
+A layout fragment lets you further insert data modules or layout fragments in it according to its design (up to four levels).

 If you insert a layout fragment, the name of the layout fragment appears in the subform.
 And according to the selected fragment, nested subforms appear in the subform.

-After the chosen Data Modules are inserted in the layout, you can tap configure mode and set the following after tapping the Edit icon for each of the modules:
+After the chosen Data Modules are inserted in the layout, you can select configure mode and set the following after tapping the Edit icon for each of the modules:

-To edit a module, tap the Edit icon next to it.
-After editing the modules, tap Save.
+To edit a module, select the Edit icon next to it.
+After editing the modules, select Save.

 In this page, you can also do the following for the subforms: